 Sun protection–you know the drill.
 Stay in the shade, wear hats, stay hydrated, wear rash guard swimsuits, avoid the peak hours of sunshine, use sunscreen.
 But what if your baby is under six months?
 Should you still use sunscreen?
 My friend Cindy at One Part Sunshine has a great blog post that addresses the “no sunscreen for babies under six months” issue.

 Swim diapers–I know some people hate disposable swim diapers, but beach newbies may not realize that regular diapers just aren’t able to absorb or contain the extreme wetness that comes with a dip in the ocean or pool.
 In fact, the gel packs will likely “explode” once they get completely saturated.
-Once we go through our stash of disposables, I plan to buy one of these reusable swim diapers.
+We also like using reusable swim diapers!

 Back when we only had one child and extra room in our suitcases, we brought along our Bumbo.
 Excessive?
 Perhaps.
 But it meant that our little one could sit “on” the sand without me worrying about the sand ending up in her mouth.
 More importantly, it was a great portable high chair to use for snacks and meals in our hotel room and on the beach.